ast-grep/ast-grep.github.io/website/reference/rule.md

 All of these keys are optional.
 However, at least one of them must be present and **positive**.

 A rule is called **positive** if it only matches nodes with specific kinds.
 For example, a `kind` rule is positive because it only matches nodes with the kind specified by itself.
 A `pattern` rule is positive because the pattern itself has a kind and the matching node must have the same kind.
-A `regex` rule is not positive though because it matches any node as long as its text satisfies the regex.
+A `regex` rule is not positive because it can match a node of any kind when the regex finds a match anywhere in the node's full text.

 ## Atomic Rules